MicrosoftDocs/memdocs/memdocs/intune/apps/app-protection-policies.md

 On Android, Android devices will prompt to install the Intune Company Portal app regardless of which Device type is chosen.
 For example, if you select 'Android Enterprise' then users with unmanaged Android devices will still be prompted.

 For iOS/iPadOS, for the 'Device type' selection to be enforced to Intune managed devices, additional app configuration settings are required.
-These configurations will communicate to the APP service that a particular app is managed - and that APP settings will not apply:
+These configurations will communicate to the APP service that a particular app is managed—and that APP settings will not apply:

 - **IntuneMAMUPN** must be configured for all MDM managed applications.
 For more information, see [How to manage data transfer between iOS/iPadOS apps in Microsoft Intune](data-transfer-between-apps-manage-ios.md#configure-user-upn-setting-for-microsoft-intune-or-third-party-emm).
 - **IntuneMAMDeviceID** must be configured for all third-party and line-of-business MDM managed applications.
 The **IntuneMAMDeviceID** should be configured to the device ID token.
 For example, `key=IntuneMAMDeviceID, value={{deviceID}}`.
 For more information, see [Add app configuration policies for managed iOS/iPadOS devices](app-configuration-policies-use-ios.md).